Mobility Program Guidelines 2019

 4.4 Assessment and Selection Process

 Mobility Projects will be selected for funding through a competitive, merit-based assessment and selection process conducted jointly by the Department of Foreign Affairs and Trade and the Department of Education and Training.
-Funding is provided to eligible Applicants to support Mobility Projects that best represent value with public money in line with the New Colombo Plan strategic objectives.

 Applications will be assessed using the following process: